 Our dogs love to give their opinion on dog treats, toys, tech and much more.
 And their feedback is invaluable to us as we interpret their reactions to share reviews.
+If you want to see the reviews of cbd treats for dogs, we recommend you The Daily Tail website for more info.

 As part of our research into some of the best dog subscription boxes of the year, we recently received a dog subscription box from Franks Pets for review.